hodl-dick-contest/hodl-dick-contest/README.md

-# Hodl Dick Contest
+# Holder Dick Contest

-Front for the Hodl Dick Contest.
+Front for the Holder Dick Contest.

 ## Contracts